Nozbe/WatermelonDB/docs/Components.md

 const EnhancedCommentList = enhance(CommentList)
 ```

 If you inject `post.comments.observe()` into the component, the list will not re-render to change its order, only if comments are added or removed.
-Instead, use `query.observeWithFields()` with an array of [**column names**](./Schema.md) you intend to use for sorting to re-render whenever a record on the list has any of those fields changed.
+Instead, use `query.observeWithFields()` with an array of [**column names**](./Schema.md) you use for sorting to re-render whenever a record on the list has any of those fields changed.

 * * *